-Single-pole breakers are the most common breakers used in homes
+- Are the most common breakers used in homes.

-- Occupy two slots on a breaker panel and protect 2 energized wires
+- Occupy two slots on a breaker panel and protect two energized wires.

 All GFCI breakers have test buttons on the front and coiled wires.
 GFCI breakers are required in wet locations such as kitchens, bathrooms, outdoor areas, basements and garages.
 They are also recommended for workshops and areas where power tools are in use.